gbdev/pandocs/src/Audio.md

 ### Frequency

 Music notes and audio waves are typically manipulated in terms of **frequency**[^pitch], i.e. how often the signal repeats per second.
-However, as explained above, the Game Boy APU primarily works with durations; thus, **wavelengths** will be used instead of frequency.[^len_raw]
+However, as explained above, the Game Boy APU primarily works with durations; thus, **periods** will be used instead of frequency.[^len_raw]

 ::: warning

-The term "wavelength" throughout this document does *not* designate the inverse of the frequency, but instead a quantity akin to it.
+The terms "period" and "period value" throughout this document refer to a parameter that has a somewhat nonintuitive relationship with frequency.
 See the description of each NRx3 register for more information.

 :::